Save on Pinterest

 Black+Decker Max Handheld Vacuum

-With tons of suction power for its size, the Black+Decker 20V Max Handheld Vacuum is small enough to store in the kitchen, garage or your RV.
+With tons of suction power for its size, this Black+Decker handheld vacuum is small enough to store in the kitchen, garage or RV.
 It cleans up common messes without special attachments or tools, using cyclonic action to spin dust and debris away from the filter for optimum suction capability.
 The pivoting nozzle and extending crevice apparatus make it easy to clean up tight spots, like between sofa cushions and behind appliances.
 Plus, the convenient charging base provides a compact storage solution.

 Pros